eoinkelly/ember-runloop-handbook/README.md

 * 2 ways to of doing rate control on a callback.
 These control how often callback is called (it will get its own runloop each time)
     * `Ember.run.debounce`
     * `Ember.run.throttle`
-* 1 way of cancelling work scheduled for a future Runloop or rate control
+* 1 way of cancelling work scheduled for a future runloop or rate control
     * `Ember.run.cancel`
 * 2 functions provide a low-level alternative to `Ember.run`
     * `Ember.run.begin`